Exercise - Create your Azure SQL database

 Important

 While deployment is in progress, Deployment details displays the resources that are created.
 When deployment completes, optionally, select Pin to dashboard, then select Go to resource.
 The Overview pane for your SQL database server appears.
+Your Azure SQL database is now up and running!

 Set the server firewall

-Choose Selected networks and then select Add your client IP4 address.
+Under Firewall rules, select Add your client IP4 address.
 This action automatically adds the IP address for your computer.

 Select Save.